-- Prepare Complete Listing of Leases
+1. Prepare Complete Listing of Leases

-The starting place for implementation is ensuring you have a complete listing of all known lease contracts for property, plant and equipment.
+The starting place for implementation is ensuring you have a complete listing of all known lease contracts for real estate property, plant and equipment.
 However, since leases can be in contracts that you would not expect to have leases, such as service contracts for storage space, long-term supply agreements, delivery services, and IT software contracts, you will also need to broaden your review to more than your organization’s current lease expense accounts.

 The best place to start is to review all expense accounts and look for recurring payments, because these often have the potential to have contracts that contain a lease.
 Once you have a list of recurring payments, review the contracts for these payments to identify leases.
 If the contract meets the elements of a lease—a contract for an identified fixed asset that your organization controls the use over the contract period—your organization has a lease that should be added to your listing.

-- Determine Software Needs
+2. Determine Software Needs

 Once you have identified and compiled all your organization’s leases, you will need to decide how to track leases going forward.
 There are numerous ways to track leases, including using a spreadsheet, using an additional module to your current software, or using new software separate from your current general ledger.
 Here are some factors to consider: